microsoft/ignite-learning-paths/mod/mod30/README.md

 ## Demo: Thumbnails with Functions

+> **Important Note**: the demo as designed will only work with files using the `.jpg` (not `.jpeg`, `.png` etc.) extension.
+This should be handled by the app but in case you are testing it manually, keep this in mind.

 1. Take a picture in the app and save it
 2. Navigate to the `wishlist` container in the storage account
-3. Show the image and save the full URL
+3. Show the image and copy the full URL to the clipboard
 4. Navigate to the `mod30-app` function and expand, drill into `MakeThumbnailHttp`
 5. Open the "test" tab and change the body to: